The Real Poop

 Just because many laborers are unskilled does not mean that skilled labor has no place in gardening.
 Those who are good at it and respect it can enjoy and "profit" (if you want to call it that) from gardening as much as those who do not.
 The only problem is that they need to compete financially, which means that gardening is not often lucrative.
 We already knew that money doesn’t grow on trees; apparently, it doesn’t grow on flowers or tomato plants either.

 Of course, there are always exceptions.
 Some people who own gardening maintenance services can make a decent living if they run a good business.
 Certain businesses can even do better than others by gardening properly.
 Some people out there still appreciate quality.
-There are also many gardeners who, instead of becoming the common “mow, blow and go” type gardeners that work for most of the maintenance services, score a much more respectable - and perhaps even prestigious - job at a large garden that employs a full-time staff.
-Somebody has to tend to the White House lawn…
+There are also many gardeners who, instead of becoming the common "mow, blow and go" type gardeners who work for most of the maintenance services, score a much more respectable—and perhaps even prestigious—job at a large garden that employs a full-time staff.
+Somebody has to tend to the White House lawn….

-Large public and municipal gardens and parks, like Golden Gate Park in San Francisco, Central Park in Manhattan and the many big city parks throughout the country can actually offer rather posh employment, with decent pay and good benefits comparable to other city employment.
-Not that most city jobs can be considered “posh,” but we’re working on a bell curve here.
-The really big city parks often include smaller gardens, like rose collections, conservatories and arboretums, that need full-time staff separate from the larger parks that contain them.
+Large public and municipal garden and parks, like Golden Gate Park in San Francisco, Central Park in Manhattan, and the many big city parks throughout the country can actually offer rather posh employment, with decent pay and good benefits comparable to other city employment.
+Not that most city jobs can be considered "posh," but we’re working on a bell curve here.
+The really big city parks often include smaller gardens, like rose collections, conservatories, and arboretums, that need full-time staff separate from the larger parks that contain them.

 There are also many large estate properties with acres of landscapes and gardens that need full-time gardeners.
 The largest of these have the same formal organization among their crews, employed by the property management, as a landscape maintenance business.
 Others have smaller crews, or even a single lead gardener who manages a smaller part-time staff as needed.
 These is probably more work (and often more fun) than there are jobs with big municipalities or public gardens, but for some reason they seem to pay less and offer fewer benefits.
 Don't you hate having to choose between money and fun?
 It’s like last Friday night all over again.